rapid7/propsd/docs/getting-started/installation.md

 ## Installing from source ##

-Propsd depends on Node.js, so follow the [instructions for installing Node.js on you platform][node-source].
+Propsd depends on Node.js, so follow the [instructions for installing Node.js][node-source].

 Download a tarball of the propsd sources from [the releases page][releases] and save it.
 These instructions assume you've saved the tarball to